An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Introduction

-Even we have already a way to describe the violation of CP symmetry within the SM.
-However, as to be demonstrated in section III, the CPV derived in such $S_N$-symmetric cases are orders stronger than the SM predicted one in particle physics and orders weaker than the one needed to account for the BAU \cite{Tranberg2010} observed cosmologically.
-At the first glance it looks like a defect of the model.
-However, if we consider such $S_N$ symmetries should exist only in environments of extremely high temperature.
-It is not strange at all that CPV derived in this manuscript is different to the one detected in present experiments.
-Besides, it indicates that the BAU we see today could be remnant left over in some $S_N$-symmetric eras, at least part of them. \\
+Even we have already a way to describe the violation of CP symmetry within the standard model.
+However, as to be demonstrated in section III, the CPV derived in such $S_N$-symmetric cases are orders stronger than the value current SM can provide and orders weaker than the one needed to account for the cosmologically observed Baryon Asymmetry of the Universe (BAU) [and references therein] \cite{Tranberg2010}.
+The derived Jarlskog invariant ${\it J} \sim 0.171$, which is usually used to estimate the CPV strength \cite{Jarlskog1985}, is about four orders stronger than the experimentally detected value ${\it J}=3.00_{-0.09}^{+0.15} \times 10^{-5}$ \cite{Zyla2020} which corresponds to the BAU amount of order $\eta \sim 10^{-20}$ \cite{Canetti2012} and at least six orders weaker than the quantity $\eta = {N_B \over N_{\gamma}} \vert_{T=3K} \sim 10^{-10}$ \cite{Zyla2020, Canetti2012, Ade2016} estimated from the baryon/photon ratio observed in present universe.
+At first glance such a CPV strength looks like a defect of the model.
+However, if we consider such $S_N$ symmetries should exist only under circumstances of extremely high temperatures.
+It is not strange that CPV derived in this manuscript is different to the one detected in present experiments.
+Besides, it indicates that BAU we see today could be remnant left over in some early $S_N$-symmetric eras of our universe, at least part of them. \\

-Though this work is still not perfect to solve the CPV problem in the SM and the BAU problem in cosmology.
-It provides us an old, orthodox but interesting aspect to realize these problems.
-Conclusions and some potential ways to improve it furthermore will be discussed in section IV. \\